-Students should be aiming to achieve a grade 55 in combined science, though discretion may be applied.
-Maths and English at grade 4 are also strongly recommended.
+Students should be aiming to achieve a grade 55 in combined science.

 EXTENDED PROJECT QUALIFICATION

 Awarding Body: AQA Course Code: 7993 QAN: 600/953/49

 The Extended Project is a stand-alone task and the topic is chosen by the learner.
 It can relate to any aspect of engineering or manufacturing and will be assessed via an internal assessment which can be in the form of a dissertation, report, design portfolio, design-and-make or manufactured artefact.
 Learners will develop and extend research; identifying, designing, planning and completing an individual project as well as applying a range of organisational skills.
 They will need to select information from a range of sources, analyse data, and solve problems to complete their final project outcome.
 Learners will be allocated a supervisor to oversee and guide them through the project.